-Form Definition Pros Cons Limited Liability Company company in which liability of share-holders is limited to capital contribution. includes single-member private limited liability company. widely accepted. minimum capital at KHR 4 million (about USD 1,000). accepted for CDC approved investment project. flexible forms. taxable activities in Cambodia. higher reporting and administration burdens. approvals required for share transfers and changes of

-Form Definition Pros Cons directors (amongst other amendments to the company).
-Branch Office division of offshore parent company. simplifies internal, legal, and accounting structure. not acceptable for CDC investment project. exposes parent to liabilities of branch. no separate legal personality from its principal. taxable activities in Cambodia.
-Representative Office local representative of parent company. rapid approval with minimum legal documentation. no taxable activities in Cambodia. not acceptable for CDC investment projects. scope of permissible activities limited. cannot engage in business activities in Cambodia in its own capacity. no separate legal personality from its principal.
+Form Definition Pros Cons Limited Liability Company company in which the liability of shareholders is limited to capital contribution. includes singlemember private limited liability companies. widely accepted. minimum capital of KHR 4 million (about USD 1,000). accepted for CDC approved investment project. flexible forms. taxable activities in Cambodia. higher reporting and administration burdens. approvals required for share transfers and changes of directors (amongst other amendments to the company).
+Branch Office division of an offshore parent company. simplified internal, legal, and accounting structure. not acceptable for CDC investment project. exposes parent to liabilities of branch. no separate legal personality from its principal. taxable activities in Cambodia.
+Representative Office ■ local representative of parent company. rapid approval with minimum legal documentation. no taxable activities in Cambodia. not acceptable for CDC investment projects. scope of permissible activities limited. cannot engage in business activities in Cambodia in its own capacity. no separate legal personality from its principal.

-6.4 Limited Liability Company
+6.3 Limited Liability Company